 The conference features interactive presentations and lectures from hundreds of top employee ownership experts and experienced leaders from successful employee-owned companies.
 Get your questions answered and gather new ideas that will work for you.
 Ample structured and unstructured networking opportunities will connect you to your peers.
 Both the conference and the preconference offer continuing education credit.

 From hands-on, how-to communication sessions, to practical case studies and management tips to technical, financial, and legal topics, you create the curriculum that's right for you.
+If you need help choosing, see our curriculum guide (PDF), which groups sessions by topic area and/or job focus.

 These introductory sessions cover the basics of employee stock ownership plans (ESOPs).
 Attendees gain basic knowledge of topics such as ESOP feasibility, stock valuation, legal issues, taxation, financing strategies, plan design, and more.
 Participants will leave the conference with a clearer sense of the next steps to take.